Beelzebold/Project-P-D/README.md

 # Project-P-D
 Project PeacefulDestruction is a Doom modding project for the GZDoom engine.
-Basically like a cross between Hideous Destructor and generic runin' 'n' gunnin', when you break it down, but with a bit of random stuff to spice it up.
+Basically like a cross between Hideous Destructor and generic runnin' 'n' gunnin', when you break it down, but with a bit of random stuff to spice it up.

 Manual - https://github.com/Beelzebold/Project-P-D/new/main?readme=1#manual